Glossary - E

 Endogenous means to originate or develop internally within an organism, tissue or cell.
 Endogenous bacteria are those which reside within a closed system such as bacterial gut flora which lives in the gastrointestinal tract – they are a natural part of the organism or microbiome.

 The enteric nervous system is a part of the autonomic nervous system that is responsible for innervating and controlling the gastrointestinal tract and digestive processes.
 Also known as the intrinsic nervous system, it has been described as the ‘second brain’ and can function autonomously, although it requires communication with the central nervous system to function effectively.

-Endogenous means to originate or develop externally – from outside an organism, tissue or cell.
-Exogenous bacteria are those which come from the environment are often pathogenic or alien to the system.
+Exogenous means to originate or develop externally – from outside an organism, tissue or cell.
+Exogenous bacteria are those which come from the environment and are often pathogenic or alien to the system.
 As a result, they may induce an immune response or inflammation.

 Additions to our Probiotics Glossary

 If you come across a term you feel should be within our Probiotics Glossary, please do not hesitate to reach out to us and we will endeavour to research and add them.
 Email us at: email@example.com/uk